Early Warning Honey Tokens

 Why does early warning detection matter?

 Infostealer malware harvests credentials that remain valid for years.
 The Snowflake breach used credentials stolen in 2020 - nearly four years of undetected exposure.
-Honey tokens detect at the moment of credential validation, before lateral movement begins.
+Honey tokens can detect at the moment of credential validation, before lateral movement begins.

 Early Warning Detection for Credential Theft: Why Behavioral Analysis Fails